shresht/hackathon/README.txt

 activate tensorflow
 jupyter-notebook Hackathon.ipynb

-6. Wait for the notbook to load up in a browser
+6. Wait for the notebook to load up in a browser

 7. Press Shift+Enter to run each cell